tradesouthwest/tsw-login-register/readme.md

 * add files where needed into directory structure
 * add settings in file `inc/settings.php` and connection in `inc/dbh.php`
 * send donation to Larry... lol :-)
+Also note install can be uploaded and ran as a standalone Website (albeit Bootstrap theme-able).

 ## Contributors
 Open for contributions.